Fast Volume Alignment by Frequency-Marched Newton Method: Theoretical analysis

 \subsection{Benefits of marching}

-The assumptions of Theorem~\ref{thm:multiband_correct} are stated in terms of the abstract quantities $a_j$, $b_j$, $\delta_j$.
-To connect these with the bandwidth schedule, we use the fact that bandlimited functions on $\SO(3)$ satisfy Bernstein-type derivative bounds: higher derivatives are controlled by the bandwidth and the sup-norm of the function itself.
+The assumptions of Theorem~\ref{thm:multiband_correct} are stated in terms of quantities $a_j$, $b_j$, $\delta_j$.
+To connect these with the bandwidth schedule, we use the fact that the derivatives of bandlimited functions on $\SO(3)$ are bounded by the powers of the bandwidth.